sense-finance/sense-v1/README.md

 ### Bug Bounties

-Sense has an active bug bounty on ImmuneFi, with up to $50,000 for reporting a bug.
+Sense will have an active bug bounty on ImmuneFi, with up to $50,000 for reporting a bug.
 All of Sense's deployed contracts & Sense Portal are in scope for the bug bounty.
+See a bug before our bug bounty is live?
+Reach out to josh & kenton @ sense.finance.

 ## Conventions